-The origins of Sōsuishi-ryū lie in Takenouchi-ryū.
+Sōsuishi-ryū is a descendant art of Takenouchi-ryū.
 The origins of this ryūha are shrouded in mystery.
 Takenouchi-ryū’s founder (Takenouchi Nakatsukasadaiyū Hisamori) was believed to have been visited by the god Atago, in disguise, who taught him a vast body of martial technique.
 Takenouchi studied what he was taught and in 1532 founded his school.
 Takenouchi-ryū is commonly considered to be the oldest Japanese jūjutsu ryūha still in existence.

 Founded in 1650, Sōsuishi-ryū Kumi-uchi Koshi-no-mawari was established by Futagami Hannosuke Masaaki.
 He was a high-level practitioner of Takenouchi-ryū as well as his family art Futagami-ryū.
-A samurai of the Bungo-Takeda clan (modern-day northern Kyushu), he undertook a musha shugyō (武者修行) pilgrimage around Japan.
+A samurai of the Bungo-Takeda clan (which was located in modern-day northern Kyushu), he undertook a musha shugyō (武者修行) pilgrimage around Japan.
 Many samurai engaged in this practice, to test their ability against others, and to forge their spirit through ascetic training.
 Futagami crystallised his understanding following an enlightenment (satori) experienced during a 37-day retreat on Yoshino Mountain.
 The Yoshino region is referred to as the ‘cradle of Japan’ and home to the origins of Shugendō (修験道), a major pre-Buddhist indigenous religion.
 Futagami synthesised his understanding into a system he called Sōsuishitsu-ryū, named after the twin streams of the Yoshino River.

 The Shitama family soon assumed inheritance, retaining the art’s relationship with Bungo-Takeda.
 Later, the Shitama clan served in the army of their provincial lord in Nogata for over 200 years, before serving Lord Kuroda.
 These places are in the modern-day Fukuoka Prefecture, northern Kyushu.
 The Shitama family has carried on the traditions of the ryūha through 16 generations, until the current era.